amsanchez93/amsanchez93.github.io/projects/project-3.md

 ## Results
 My partner and I were able to create 3-dimensional maps with manually inputted coordinates for the 'control points.'
 <img class="ui image" src="../images/3D-3.jpg">
-Figure 1.
-UAV with 2-d scanner mounted on stabilization platform (3D printed mounts on gimbal.)
+1. UAV with 2-dimensional scanner mounted on stabilization platform (3D printed mounts on gimbal.)

 <img class="ui image" src="../images/2-draw.png">
-Figure 2.
-2-d scans with control points (in red).
-This image is of 3 different 2-dimensional scans at 3 separate locations (in red)  stitched together to allow for 1 image.
-This is necessary in order to get full view of all sides of all objects in a room.
+2. 2-dimensional scans with control points (in red).
+This image is of 3 different 2-dimensional scans at 3 separate locations (in red)  stitched together to develop one final 2-dimensional map.
+This process is necessary to get a full view of all sides of all objects in a room.

 <img class="ui image" src="../images/3-draw.png">
-Figure 3.
-3-d map of same set up as Figure 2.
+3. Final 3-dimensional 'stitched' map of same set up as Figure 2.

 <img class="ui image" src="../images/3D-1.png">
-Figure 4.
-3-dimensional map of small box on bigger box in room.
+4. 3-dimensional map of small box on bigger box in room.
-The inconsistencies found are due to the small inconsistencies with the given scan location coordinates.
+The inconsistencies shown are due to the small errors with the given scan location coordinates.
 This software would need an additional correction algorithm before being deployed.